buchifadev/dacade-celo-tutorial/README.md

   }
 ```

-approveRequestAmount() approves the our requests contract to spend the specific amount of cUSD from ouraccount using the erc20 approve method.
-It first gets the cusd contract before calling the approve method from it.
+`approveRequestAmount()` approves the requests contract to spend the specific amount of cUSD from our account using the erc20 approve method.
+It first gets the cUSD contract before calling the approve method from it.

 grantRequest() completes a request that was sent to this user.
-It first of all calls the approveRequest function to approve the amount to be granted, before calling our request scontract to transfer the amount from this user's accout balance to the user making the request.
+It first call the `approveRequest` function to approve the amount to be granted, before calling our request scontract to transfer the amount from this user's account balance to the user making the request.

-Additionally, we added some use effect hook to update the the variables in the use state objects we created in the app componnent. use effect is similar to use state but the difference is that is is used to make dom updates when ever somehting happens in our app.
+Additionally, we added some useEffect hook to update the the variables in the use state objects we created in the app componnent. useEffect is similar to useState but the difference is that is is used to make DOM(Document Object Model) updates, whenever there is a change in our app.

-In the last part of our app, we returned the user interface code that will be displayed when the user visits our app.
-We used tailwing to make it look better and add the functionalities to it by adding integerating the functions we just created above.
-There is nothing much in the page, it's just basic html with class names that contained tailwind styles.
+In the last part of our app, we returned the user interface code, which displays when the user visits our app.
+We used tailwind to make it look better and add the functionalities to it by integerating the functions we just created above.
+There is nothing much in the page, it's just basic html with class names that containes tailwind styles.

 Visit the [Tailwind documentation site](https://tailwindcss.com/docs/installation) to learn how to user tailwind if you are new to using it.

 ## The Smart Contract
-As stated earlier, we will use Solidity smart contract for write our smart contract.
-Let me show you the finished code before breaking it down into smaller snippets:
+As stated earlier, we will use Solidity to write our smart contract.
+Be;pw is the complete code before breaking it down into smaller snippets:

 ```
 // SPDX-License-Identifier: MIT